c9s/requestgen/README.md

 }
 ```

-See an example implementation of the APIClient interface.
-[Code](./example/api/client.go)
+See a real example implementation of the APIClient interface. [kucoin exchange client](./example/api/client.go)

 # See Also